hackbyte07/JobImporterProject/readme.md

-# Job Importer System — Artha Job Board Assignment
+# Job Importer System — Artha Job Board

 This is a full-stack MERN project to build a scalable job importer system that:
 - Pulls jobs from multiple XML-based APIs